-In common with his colleague and fellow officer applicant, Edmond Fearenside, Stanley specified Thomas Worthington & Sons, Brown Street as his correspondence address in Manchester.
-This was a well-known architects’ firm, where Hubert Worthington practiced with his father.
+In common with his colleague and fellow officer applicant, Edmund Fearenside, Stanley specified Thomas Worthington & Sons, Brown Street as his correspondence address in Manchester.
+This was a well-known architects’ firm, where Hubert Worthington practised with his father.
 Hubert’s former school friend was Wilfrith Elstob, who worked with Stanley in Merchiston Preparatory School.
 Hubert and Wilfrith were both commissioned in the 1st City Battalion.

-Stanley and Edmond were commissioned in the 2nd City Battalion on 19th September 1916.
-The Battalion was known as the 2nd Manchester Pals was redesignated as 17th Battalion when it was taken over by the War Office.
-Stanley and Edmond were both promoted to the rank of Captain by December 1914 and Stanley was C Company Commander in spring 1915.
+Stanley and Edmund were commissioned in the 2nd City Battalion on 19th September 1914.
+The Battalion was known as the 2nd Manchester City or Pals was redesignated as 17th Battalion when it was taken over by the War Office.
+Stanley and Edmund were both promoted to the rank of Captain by December 1914 and Stanley was C Company Commander in spring 1915.
 He later transferred to command D Company.
 A large group of Merchiston Castle masters and boys joined the City Battalions in the first year of the war.
 They initially trained in Manchester, moving to Grantham and then Larkhill on Salisbury Plain, before embarking for France in November 1915.

 The 17th Battalion spent the first six months of 1916 in the Somme area of France, manning tranches near the village of Maricourt.
 Entries from the War Diary mentioning Stanley illustrate snap shots of their experiences.